FicusCarica308/holberton-smiling-school-javascript/README.md

 * homepage.html iterations
 * courses.html iterations
 * scripts.js - This is a new file that contains all dynamic loading functions for the above webpages.
+* styles.css - This css file contains css for all three webpages that isnt covered by bootstrap.

 ## Authors
 Manuel Enrique Figueroa - [Github](https://github.com/FicusCarica308)